-Our role as part of the Hurricane Katrina Fraud Task Force is to assist federal, state, and local government agencies in preventing and deterring fraud that subverts the competitive bid process.
+Our role as part of the National Center for Disaster Fraud Task Force is to assist Federal, state, and local government agencies in preventing and deterring fraud that subverts the competitive bid process.
 In that regard, Antitrust Division attorneys are available to provide training to law enforcement agents, auditors, and procurement personnel on the detection of criminal antitrust violations.
 We also are available to assist in the review of bids and contracts, as needed.
 If violations occur, we stand ready to investigate and prosecute those cases.